caixinyue/DNA_nunchuck_project/README.md

 cadnano-related:

-".json" files are cadnano desing files for the nunchuck seed, adpater strands and loop bundle, respectively.
+The three ".json" files are cadnano design files for the nunchuck seed, adpater strands and the loop bundle, respectively.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%5

 NunchuckNet-related:

-The "fake_image_generation_codes" zip file contains matlab codes used for generating neural network training images.
-To excute, run "total.m".
-All others are functions.
+The "fake_image_generation_codes.zip" file contains matlab program used for generating neural network training images.
+To generate images for training, run "total.m".

-“training_code.m” is the matlab code for implementing training.
+“training_code.m” is the matlab program for implementing neural network training.

+If you do not want to go through training the neural network, our trained NunchuckNet is availabel here: https://ucsb.box.com/s/4ixuxkgsrr4kac855ukc2tv3if2ab6wi

-"AnalyzeDataWithNunchuckNet.m" is a program that uses NunchuckNet to analyze image sequences stored in a folder
+"AnalyzeDataWithNunchuckNet.m" is a matlab program that uses NunchuckNet to analyze image sequences.

+For questions or associated programs, email Xinyue (Amber) Cai at xcai@physics.ucsb.edu